Patrick Kearney: Early life

-Born in East Los Angeles, California, Kearney also lived in Texas.
 He returned to California following a brief marriage that ended in divorce and eventually worked as an engineer for Hughes Aircraft.

 It was from his experiences in his early years in California that Kearney cultivated his skill as a gay pickup artist.
 Kearney mostly sought out partners in San Diego and Tijuana, Mexico, where he used his fluency in Spanish and keen interest in Latin American culture as a basis to connect with potential partners.
 Kearney claimed to have killed his first victim, a hitchhiker he picked up and murdered in Orange, California, around 1962.
-He claimed several more victims, mostly transients, before moving to Redondo Beach, near Los Angeles, in 1967 with a man named David Hill, who became his lover.
+He claimed several more victims, mostly transients, before moving to Redondo Beach, near Los Angeles, in 1967 with Hill.